-(7) on the request of a judge of a county court, county court at law, or district court or a county attorney, district attorney, or criminal district attorney, assist and train the judge or the judge's staff or the attorney's staff in the recognition and prevention of human trafficking;
+(6) on the request of a judge of a county court, county court at law, or district court or a county attorney, district attorney, or criminal district attorney, assist and train the judge or the judge's staff or the attorney's staff in the recognition and prevention of human trafficking;

 Further, Tex.
-Gov't Code Ann. § 531.384 (Training Programs) provides,
+Gov't Code Ann. § 526.070446 (Training Programs)47 provides,

-The commission, with assistance from the Office of Court Administration of the Texas Judicial System, the Department of Public Safety, and local law enforcement agencies, shall create training programs designed to increase the awareness of judges, prosecutors, and law enforcement personnel of the needs of domestic victims, the availability of services under this subchapter [Assistance program for domestic victims of trafficking], the database of services described by Section 531.382 [Victim assistance program established], and potential funding sources for those services.
+The commission, with assistance from the Office of Court Administration of the Texas Judicial System, the Department of Public Safety, and local law enforcement agencies, shall create training programs designed to increase the awareness of judges, prosecutors, and law enforcement personnel on:

+- (1) the needs of domestic victims;48 - (2) the availability of services under this subchapter [Assistance Program for Domestic Victims of Trafficking]; - (3) the database of services described by Section 526.0702 [Victim assistance program]; and - (4) potential funding sources for those services.